tinymce/tinymce-docs/migration-from-4.x/migrating4x.md

 ### Settings

-In version 5.0, Some configurations have been removed because they are no longer necessary or an improved solution has been introduced.
+In version 5.0, some configurations have been removed because they are no longer necessary or an improved solution has been introduced.

 #### Changed Settings